Research Fellow in Spanish; Tutor; Praelector

 The large, close-knit community of linguists at Murray Edwards provides an enriching atmosphere for students of MML.
 The College has a long-standing tradition in the study of languages and cultures, and the regular gatherings of the Gabe MML Society enable students from all years and languages to socialise and learn from one another in a supportive, informal environment.

-Geoffrey regularly conducts fieldwork in Argentina, and would be very interested to hear from students who are thinking about spending time studying or working in Latin America.
+Geoffrey teaches and lectures broadly on undergraduate papers for the Section of Spanish and Portuguese, as well as on the MPhil courses in MMLL and the Centre of Latin American Studies.
+He regularly conducts fieldwork in Argentina and would be very interested to hear from students who are thinking about spending time studying or working in Latin America.